moveeleven-data/knightshift/docs/assumptions.md

 - Secrets are stored securely in AWS Secrets Manager, and `.env.local` is not committed to Git.
 - Use the RUNNING_IN_DOCKER=true flag to switch DB host logic (localhost vs. db)
-- Use `docker compose down -v` carefully, as it **permanently deletes Postgres data** unless backed up.
+- Use `docker compose down -v` carefully, as it permanently deletes Postgres data unless backed up.

 ---

-## Logging as a Diagnostic Tool
+## Logging

 - All ingestion, cleaning, and enrichment logs are written to `logs/pipeline.log`.
 - Each script has its own logger via `logging_utils.py`.
 - Docker logs are visible via `docker compose logs pipeline` or `docker logs`.

----

-## Future Resilience Goals (Phase 2+)

-- Graceful recovery from DB or API downtime
-- Retry queues or stream buffering (i.e. Kafka)
-- Archival of failed/invalid records
-- Prometheus + Grafana for health monitoring
-- Alerting if ingestion drops to zero

----